Samarth-Sharma-G/Special-Topics-297/Assignment 3/README.md

 ### 2. Continued Pretraining

-I used [Unsloth AI](https://docs.unsloth.ai/basics/continued-pretraining) to perform continued pretraining on **TinyLlama (1B)** to learn a new language (Spanish).
+I used [Unsloth AI](https://docs.unsloth.ai/basics/continued-pretraining) to perform continued pretraining on **Phi 3** to learn a new language (Gujarati).
 By keeping the model size small, I ensured fast execution during the pretraining process.

+<a href = 'https://youtu.be/npC29msCl1o'> Checkout the Demo on how it turned out </a>

 ### 3. Chat Templates